tide-foundation/Tide-h4x-for-Privacy/README.md

 #### EOS

 This deployment utilizes EOS "jungle" testnet environment.

-1. Create EOS Wallet `cleos wallet create --to-console`.
-This will create a _default_ wallet.
+1. Create EOS Wallet by running `cleos wallet create --to-console`.
+This will create a *default* wallet.
 Take note of the **WALLET_PASSWORD**
 1. Generate a keypair for the master account `cleos create key --to-console`.
 Take note of the generated **PK_MASTER SK_MASTER** keypair.
 1. Import the private keys into the newly created cleos wallet by running `cleos wallet import --private-key <SK_MASTER>`.
 1. Navigate to the Jungle Testnet for the Account Creation [Jungle Test Net](https://monitor.jungletestnet.io/#account "Jungle").